paysuper/paysuper-docs/content/docs/payouts.md

 {{< figure src="/images/payouts-table.png">}}

 - **Amount available for withdraw** - the amount of the merchant balance as the difference between the total amount of all received royalty reports and all paid or pending payouts.
+This amount includes the last week income with a confirmed Royalty report (if any).
 - **Period** - the payout period.
 By default, the Royalty report automatically generates based on the successfully received payments during the last 7 days.
 [Learn more](/docs/payouts/#confirming-a-royalty-report)
 - **Report date** - the date of the Royalty report confirmation.
 By default, your Royalty report will be automatically confirmed.
 - **Payout ID** - the unique identifier for the payout.